-- 1. If directly involved, follow the instructions of the intruder.
-Don't argue or fight. - 2.
+- If directly involved, follow the instructions of the intruder.
+1. - 2.
 Attempt to summon help if it can be accomplished without placing yourself or others in further danger. - 3.
 Await the arrival of the police. - 4.
-Remember, time is on your side.
-Don't threaten or attempt to intimidate or disarm the intruder.
-Keep in mind the average hostage incident lasts approximately from six (6) to eight (8) hours and the average barricade incident lasts approximately three (3) hours. - 5.
-If students are involved as victims, attempt to keep them calm and minimize their involvement with the intruder. - 6.
-If not directly involved, follow instructions quickly and without comment. - 7.
-When notified of the Lock-Down NO TEAM RESPONSE, follow established procedures.

-a.
-Lock Doors
+If students are involved as victims, attempt to keep them calm and minimize their involvement with the intruder. - 5.
+If not directly involved, follow instructions quickly and without comment. - 6.
+When notified of the Lock-Down - follow established procedures. - a.
+Quickly glance outside the room and direct anyone outside into the room - b.
+Lock Doors and barricade c.
+Direct students to arm themselves with objects to counter in case intruder breaches the barricade and stay in the safest place possible away from doors and windows.